ShubhJaroria/grammar-error-corrector/README.md

 ## Evaluation

-run.py prints out BLEU score, the GLEU score, and the accuracy (perfect string match) over the test dataset.
+run.py prints out BLEU score, and the accuracy (over both strings and characters) over the test dataset.
-I have chosen to also include accuracy, since BLEU/GLEU score can be a little deceptive in this task.
-Most characters of the string are the same with the exception of one word, and thus the baseline BLEU/GLEU score would be misleading.
-I obtain a BLEU score of 0.9415 over the ~1k test dataset, a GLEU score of ____ and a string match accuracy of 91.02% .
+I have chosen to also include accuracy over the entire string (perfect string match) as well as character level accuracy, since BLEU score can be a little deceptive in this task.
+Most characters of the string are the same with the exception of one word, and thus the baseline BLEU score would be misleading.
+I obtained a BLEU score of 0.9415 over the ~1k test dataset, which is very high.
+But when I compare it to the baseline BLEU score (BLEU score between the incorrect and correct sentences itself), it is ____
+However, string match accuracy comes out to be ____ and character level accuracy is ____ , which is a testament to the correct working of the model.